orefalo/svelte-splitpanes/README.md

 adding a tailing **'!'** marks the commit as a **BREAKING CHANGE** - and will affect version numbering.

-###### Scope

-The scope should be the component affected (as perceived by the person reading the changelog generated from commit messages).
-Example scopes include: api, authentication, landing_page…etc

-As of now this element is optional.

 ###### Subject

 The subject contains a succinct description of the change: